 *These are advanced courses and require prior broad evolutionary biology background.

 Many EEBB students will prefer to take the more general broadly based Evolutionary Biology BOT/IBIO 849 course.
 Those students who already have a strong background in evolutionary biology may elect to take one of the more advanced courses listed above (*), but must receive approval of the instructor(s).
 Of course, more than one evolution course may be taken upon suggestion by the students’ guidance committee.

-EEBB doctoral candidates are required to complete one course from the following list:
+All EEBB masters' candidates are required to complete the following:

-- IBIO851 Statistical Methods for Ecology and Evolution
+IBIO/PLB/ENT 830 Statistical Methods in Ecology and Evolution I (fall)

 IBIO/PLB/ENT 831 Statistical Methods in Ecology and Evolution II (spring)